-Tomorrow is Christmas and the acute anxiety you're feeling is not the anticipation of eight tiny reindeer lugging a fat man towards your house.
-Nope, it's the nausea brought on by not getting all your holiday shopping done.
-Even though the Internet is sitting right there on your computer, every day, every night, somehow you never had enough time to log on and find even the smallest trinket to get your girl/guy/other.
-We understand.
-It happens to all of us
+Tomorrow is Christmas, and the acute anxiety you're feeling is not the anticipation of eight tiny reindeer lugging a fat man towards your house.
+No, it's the nausea brought on by not getting any of your holiday shopping done.

 The Lottery Ticket

-They may not be as widely available as lottery tickets, but many places have flowers in stock right now!
-Convenience stores, grocery stores, your neighbors lawn (be sure to shake off the snow and wash off the dirt), and graveyards.
+Convenience stores, grocery stores, your neighbor's lawn (wash off the dirt before gifting), and graveyards (wash off the ghosts before gifting) — these places all have flowers available right now, just waiting for you to pick!
 If the bouquet is for your out-of-town aunt, opt for same-day delivery from 1-800-Flowers or FTD (though availability is limited by ZIP).
 Flowers are a great way to say, "Here!
 Take these!
 They'll die in a few days, but you'll have to look after them and water them until then."

-Come to think of it, maybe you'd better save buying flowers for after Christmas when you can use them as an apology for totally screwing up the holiday.
+Come to think of it, maybe you'd better save buying flowers for after Christmas when you can give them as an apology for totally screwing up the holiday?